Minimum OSSM Academic Requirements

 Two years of the same foreign language required for graduation (1/2 unit of credit per semester) Languages offered include Chinese, French, German, Japanese, Latin and Spanish.
 Students entering OSSM may receive credit for previous work completed in a foreign language.
 However, if the foreign language requirement has been completed at the student’s home school, an additional two elective units are required while in residence at OSSM in courses of the student’s choice.

-Two semesters (1 unit of credit).
-Students must enroll in a Fine Arts class for one or more semesters each year as required for graduation.
-Classes will be pre-arranged and will include specialized areas of art, music, theatre, photography and dance.
+Two semesters (1 unit of credit) Students must enroll in a Fine Arts class for one or more semesters each year as required for graduation.
+Classes are pre-arranged and will include specialized areas of art, music, and dance.

 - Physical Education

 Four semesters (2 units of credit required for graduation.)
 A student must participate in physical education each semester while at OSSM.

 One semester (1/2 unit of credit) This course is designed to allow students to pursue individual research interests.
 Work is performed under the supervision of a faculty member and a final oral presentation may be required.
 Offered by permission.